drbean/curriculum/tech/device/slides.md

 ## Learning the words with anki

 On elearning bu Sunday morning, put a screenshot showing the anki screen with a word, and in the subject line, put the 3 numbers, new cards, cards being learned now, and cards waiting to be reviewed.

+# Chat

+## webchat.freenode.net

+Before Sunday 7 April 8pm, a chat session with your partner about what you will say to Dr Bean in Week 13.

 ## The End